avallecam/rcompendiumtest5/README.md

 [![Dependencies](https://img.shields.io/badge/dependencies-2/95-green?style=flat)](#)
 <!-- badges: end -->

-Research Compendium of the project on Open science, Reproducible research and Sustainability of code for epidemic analysis with R packages.
+Research Compendium of the project on Open, Reproducible and Sustainable code for epidemic analysis with R packages.

 ### How to cite